rjdirisio/HarmonicAnalysis/README.md

 # HarmonicAnalysis
-Python code to do harmonic analysis of arbitrary molecules
+Minimal Python package to do harmonic vibrational normal mode analysis of arbitrary molecules

+## Installation

+To install the package, `git clone` the directory from GitHub, then `cd` into the directory.
+After, you may run

+`pip install .`

+In order to install the package, which can then be used in an `import`

+##Description

 This Harmonic Analysis code generates a Hessian Matrix, Mass-weights it, and then diagonalizes it to obtain harmonic frequencies and mass-weighted eigenvectors (vibrational normal modes).